-By all accounts, 'Sam was a true charismatic leader and a teacher,' and is said by biographers to have had 'good intentions' (Bergdahl, 2004, p.
-4).
-However, while Sam Walton is built up in complimentary biographies (Bergdahl, 2004) there were others sides to him.
+By all accounts, "Sam was a true charismatic leader and a teacher," and is said by biographers to have "good intentions" (Bergdahl, 2004: 4).
+Yet, while Sam Walton is built-up in complimentary biographies (Bergdahl, 2004) there are others sides to him.

 In this last column of Table 1, we summarize how employees become, slowly, appropriated into an emotional labor discourse, as well as a customer sovereignty and market economics discourse.
-The narrative annual reports began in 1972, and in 1972 Sam Walton referred to 'employees' (p.
+The narrative annual reports began in 1972, When Sam Walton referred to 'employees' (p.
 4).
-The following year, the term 'employee' was supplanted by the word 'associate,' which has been used ever since.
+The following year, and ever since, the term 'employee' was supplanted by the word 'associate.'
 This is one of many discursive shifts we believe masks what managerial discourse doesn't want to see, the dark side of Wal-Mart.
-For example, during the tenure of CEO H. Lee Scott there were a large number of lawsuits, that with the Sarbanes-Oxley Act now had to be listed in the annual reports.
+For example, during the tenure of CEO H. Lee Scott there were a massive number of litigations, that with Sarbanes-Oxley begin to be listed in the annual report itself.

-In the 1973 annual report, Sam Walton, in his letter to shareholders, talks of 'associate loyalty' and how associates are members of the 'Wal-Mart family' (pp. 3-4).
-The 1973 report makes the first mention of 'spirit.'
+In the 1973 annual report, Sam Walton, in his letter to shareholders, talks of "associate loyalty" and how associates are members of the "Wal-Mart family" (pp. 3-4).
+1973 is the first mention of 'spirit' in their annual reports.

 An example of this Wal-Mart spirit was evidenced last December when over 1,500 associates turned out by bus, car, and even by plane, from all over our five-state areas to help us celebrate the Grand Opening of our new General Office and Distribution Center...
-That's an indication of their loyalty, interest and pride in Wal-Mart. (p.
-3, emphasis added)
+That's an indication of their loyalty, interest and pride in Wal-Mart"(p.
+3, bold ours).

 Over the years, the stress on 'emotional labor' is cultivated.
-'The enthusiasm of Wal-Mart associates toward their jobs is one of the Company's greatest assets' (1974 W-M AR, p.
+"The enthusiasm of Wal-Mart associates toward their jobs is one of the Company's greatest assets" (1974 W-M AR, p.
 7).
-By the time the 1976 report was published, there was a Wal-Mart training program described as 'Company orientation and indoctrination' in 'work motivation' by using 'color slides and synchronous taped narration and sound effects' in a 'practical, not theoretical approach' with 'noticeable reaction' of 'esprit de corps and Company identification [the] associates feel at seeing their counterparts portrayed in the training situations' (p.
-10, emphasis added).
+By the 1976 W-M Annual Report, there is a Wal-Mart Training Program described as "Company orientation and indoctrination" in "work motivation" by using "color slides and synchronous taped narration and sound effects" in a "practical, not theoretical approach" with "noticeable reaction" of "esprit de corps and Company identification [the] associates feel at seeing their counterparts portrayed in the training situations" (p.
+10, boldness ours).

-The theme of the 1977 report is how 'caring' Wal-Mart is towards its associates, who in turn care for customers.
-The new slogan is 'Wal-Mart Caring ...'
+The theme of the 1977 report is how "caring" Wal-Mart is for its associates, who in turn care for customers.
+The new slogan is "Wal-Mart Caring ..."
 (1977, p.
 11).
-The cultivation of emotional labor is reinforced with photos of Sam Walton, with these captions, which employ the folksy term 'visit': 'Associates look forward to a store visit from Sam M. Walton, Wal-Mart's founder' (p.
-10); 'Sam M. Walton, founder and Chief Executive Officer, makes regular visits to the stores to meet with associates and to visit with customers' (p.
+The cultivation of emotional labor is reinforced with photos of Sam Walton, with these captions, which employ the folksy term 'visit': "Associates look forward to a store visit from Sam M. Walton, Wal-Mart's founder" (p.
+10); "Sam M. Walton, founder and Chief Executive Officer, makes regular visits to the stores to meet with associates and to visit with customers" (p.
 9).

-The theme of Wal-Mart Caring continues, linked with a 'family' metaphor in the 1980 annual report:
+The theme of Wal-Mart Caring continues, linked with a 'family' metaphor in the 1980 Annual Report:

-Wal-Mart further believes that caring, competent leadership assures each associate of serving the public in a congenial atmosphere, and one which safeguards the associates' safety and good health...
-All associates have a voice in matters affecting them.
-One of Wal-Mart's main objectives is never to lose its 'family' atmosphere in which each associate is regarded as an important member; an individual whose human dignity is more important than his or her rank or rate of pay. (p.
-11)
+"Wal-Mart further believes that caring, competent leadership assures each associate of serving the public in a congenial atmosphere, and one which safeguards the associates' safety and good health All associates have a voice in matters affecting them.
+One of Wal-Mart's main objectives is never to lose its 'family' atmosphere in which each associate is regarded as an important member; an individual whose human dignity is more important than his or her rank or rate of pay" (p.
+11).

-Picture caption: Sam M. Walton, Chairman and Chief Executive Officer, is always pleased to be interviewed by the press when a Wal-Mart Discount City opens in a new community. (p.
-7)
+Picture caption: Sam M. Walton, Chairman and Chief Executive Officer, is always pleased to be interviewed by the press when a Wal-Mart Discount City opens in a new community (p.
+7).